ianwagner/campfire/docs/ad-recipe-setup.md

 Each component is comprised of one or more **attributes** which define the fields in the form (text, number, textarea or image).
 Components can also have named **instances**.
 An instance stores values for all of the component's attributes—for example the `audience` component could have an instance called "young adults" that provides the age range and interests.
 When a recipe is generated the selected instances are substituted into the GPT prompt.

+Instances may also include a `relationships` object.
+This links the instance to other records.
+The first supported relationship is `brandCode`, referencing a brand code from the Brands tab.
+Use it when an instance only applies to a particular brand.

 Components also define a `selectionMode` that controls how an instance is chosen when generating a recipe:

 - **`random`** – one instance is randomly selected for each recipe.